Mike Jackson (cornerback): 2022 season

-2023
+2023 season

-He entered training camp projected to be demoted to a backup cornerback due to the progression of second-year cornerbacks Tariq Woolen and Coby Bryant as well as the arrival of 2023 first-round pick (fifth overall) Devon Witherspoon.
+Jackson entered training camp projected to be demoted to a backup cornerback due to the progression of second-year cornerbacks Tariq Woolen and Coby Bryant as well as the arrival of 2023 first-round pick (fifth overall) Devon Witherspoon.
 He competed against Tre Brown, Kyu Blu Kelly, and Artie Burns to be the fourth cornerback on the depth chart.
 Head coach Pete Carroll named him a backup and listed him as the fifth cornerback on the depth chart to begin the season, behind Tariq Woolen, Devon Witherspoon, Coby Bryant, and Tre Brown.

-In week 3, Jackson set a season-high with six solo tackles and made one pass deflection during a 37–27 victory against the Carolina Panthers.
+In Week 3, Jackson set a season-high with six solo tackles and made one pass deflection during a 37–27 victory against the Carolina Panthers.
 He was named a starting cornerback beginning in week 15 after Devon Witherspoon suffered a lower back injury.
 In week 15, Jackson made four solo tackles and set a season-high with two pass deflections as the Seahawks defeated the Philadelphia Eagles 20–17.
 He finished the 2023 NFL season with 34 combined tackles (28 solo) and five pass deflections in 17 games and four starts.
 He received an overall grade of 77.0 from Pro Football Focus in 2023.

+2024 season

 On January 31, 2024, the Seattle Seahawks announced their decision to hire Baltimore Ravens' defensive coordinator Mike Macdonald to be their new head coach after the departure of Pete Carroll.
 During training camp, Jackson competed against Tre Brown, Artie Burns, Nehemiah Pritchett, and D. J. James to be a primary backup cornerback.